Involve your subject matter experts: 5 tips for learning organizations

 1. Organizational maturity - secure a solid knowledge foundation before starting

 Involving your SMEs requires a certain level of organizational maturity.
 Before getting started, your organization needs an established L&D framework.
-Academy owners, LMS admins, and super admins need solid knowledge in course production and administration.
+Academy owners, LMS admins, and super admins need knowledge in course production and administration.

 2. Subject matter experts need good training skills